cenviity/100-exercises-to-learn-rust/book/src/01_intro/01_syntax.md

 ### Type annotations

-Since we've been mentioned "types" a few times, let's state it clearly: Rust is a **statically typed language**.\
+Since we've mentioned "types" a few times, let's state it clearly: Rust is a **statically typed language**.\
 Every single value in Rust has a type and that type must be known to the compiler at compile time.

 Types are a form of **static analysis**.\